strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 #### Kafka versions

-As part of the Docker image build several different versions of Kafka will be built, which can increase build times.
+As part of the Docker image build several versions of Kafka will be built, which can increase build times.
 Which Kafka versions are to be built are defined in the [kafka-versions.yaml](https://github.com/strimzi/strimzi-kafka-operator/blob/main/kafka-versions.yaml) file.
 Unwanted versions can be commented out to speed up the build process.